-33 The general PPP requirements, outlined in para 22-25 above, apply to all assets, including reinsurance arrangements.
+34 The general PPP requirements, outlined in para 23-26 above, apply to all assets, including reinsurance arrangements.
 Intragroup reinsurance transfers differ from other intragroup investments as they typically transfer risk away from the ceding (re)insurer in a manner designed to ensure that the insurance obligations are closely matched by the reinsurance.
 As such, the interests of policyholders and the interests of the ceding (re)insurer are likely to be better aligned than intragroup loans, for example.
 As with any asset, (re)insurers are expected to take a case-by-case approach to considering whether intragroup reinsurance arrangements meet the PPP requirements.
-(Re)insurers are expected to take into account their particular circumstances, Inadequate or nonexistent risk appetite statements lead to risk exposures with respect to intragroup reinsurance not being identified or considered by the board including the impact of various risk mitigation factors such as the use of collateral, when assessing whether a given arrangement complies with the PPP.
+(Re)insurers are expected to take into account their particular circumstances, including the impact of various risk mitigation factors such as the use of collateral, when assessing whether a given arrangement complies with the PPP.